Skip to content

 With an API Token, you can work with your cronjobs, groups, and account settings without logging in.

 The API token is a 32-character string generated for all FastCron users.
-You can visit your Profile page to copy your API key.
+You can visit your Profile page to copy your API token.

 API endpoint